swisscatplus/lab_doc.github.io/docs/analysis/index.md

 has_children: true
 ---

-The analysis part of the laboratory includes multiples instruments :
+The analysis part of the laboratory includes multiples instruments from different vendors :

 - HPLC
 - SFC